-Do I Have To Take The Breathalyzer Test At The Station If I Am Under Arrest On DUI Charges?
+Do I Have To Take Breathalyzer Test At The Station If Arrested for DUI?

 Yes, you will have to take the breathalyzer test at the station in LA County.
 However, you can also choose a blood test, in which case they would take you to a hospital or to a police station that is equipped to administer a blood test.